 |These were the two styles of formal table service during the 19th and very early 20th century.
 Service à la française was the traditional formal French style in which the evening’s main courses were presented at once, arranged on platters, and then taken away to be divided into portions, plated, and served in sequence.
 This theatrical ritual emphasized the chef’s skill at creative presentation at the expense of leaving the food to cool to a tepid temperature during the length of time between presentation and serving.
 (I could not help but grab samples of these arrangements from Jules Gouffe’s 1867 Livre de cuisine.)

-Service à la russe was an innovation introduced by Alexander Kurakin, the Russian ambassador to France from 1808 to 1812.
-In 1810, Kurakin hosted a grand dinner at his residence in Paris at which “the hot dishes were prepared one by one in the kitchen and then brought to the dining room to be presented by the hostess to her guests and served at a temperature chosen by the chef.”
+Service à la russe was an innovation introduced in 1810 by Alexander Kurakin, the Russian ambassador to France from 1808 to 1812.
+Kurakin hosted a grand dinner at his residence in Paris at which “the hot dishes were prepared one by one in the kitchen and then brought to the dining room to be presented by the hostess to her guests and served at a temperature chosen by the chef.”
 This innovation of successive courses became known as service à la russe and it demanded new logistics within the kitchen.
-Whereas service à la française prepared all the dishes in advance, presented them at the same time, and then portioned and served them, service à la russe entailed timing each course to be ready to eat in sequence, served at the optimal temperature.
+Whereas service à la française prepared all the dishes in advance, presented them at the same time, and then portioned and served them, service à la russe entailed timing each course to be ready to eat in sequence and served at the optimal temperature.